-3. Islam is the continuation of the divine guidance and the main objective of the faith is to revere, respect and deliberate the diversity of the divine guidance.
+3. Islam is the continuation of divine guidance and the main objective of the faith is to revere, respect and deliberate the diversity of the divine guidance.

 Path to Peace

 Rajab is declared a sacred month, hence all hostilities must come to an end in this month.
-Although divine guidance has always encouraged humanity to refrain from executing their anger into unfavorable actions, there is a special emphasis made during the four sacred months as it provides a month long reminder.
-The focus helps them to recognize and control their egos and desire and to refrain from hateful acts of taking revenge especially if it inflicts harm on other.
-The idea is simple that for four months in a year, a universal understanding in the sense of an ethical framework that people agree to self-restrain and work towards peace in a committed and dedicated manner.
+Although divine guidance has always encouraged humanity to refrain from executing their anger into unfavorable actions, there is a special emphasis made during the four sacred months as it provides a month-long reminder.
+The focus helps them to recognize and control their egos and desire and to refrain from hateful acts of taking revenge especially if it inflicts harm on others.
+The idea is simply that for four months in a year, a universal understanding in the sense of an ethical framework that people agree to self-restrain and work towards peace in a committed and dedicated manner.
 People are encouraged not to indulge in anything that can lead to conflicts either at home or in the world at large.
 This type of thinking would be enough to enable people to live peace throughout the year ensuring that the message of the sanctity of human life is preserved.

 Peak of Humanity

-From an Islamic perspective, the experience of Isra and Miraj, journey to Jerusalem and then ascension to heavens in one night is a significant event in the history of humanity.
-For the first time, a messenger was invited to heavens to experience the worlds that are yet to emerge and then report it back to the believers.
+From an Islamic perspective, the experience of Isra and Miraj, journey to Jerusalem and then ascension to the heavens in one night is a significant event in the history of humanity.
+For the first time, a messenger was invited to the heavens to experience the worlds that are yet to emerge and then report it back to the believers.
 Whether it was physical or spiritual, is beside the point.
 What is significant is that a human reached a peak of incomparable proportions that is still beyond human comprehension.
 Obviously, it is implied that only truly a blessed human being with minimal flaws was allowed to have this experience.
 The event connects humanity with the hereafter and gives assurance to the believers that it is within the reach of every human being.

 Path to Pluralism

-Prophet Muhammad in his ascension to heavens was first taken to Jerusalem.
-Why was this a one stop flight?
+Prophet Muhammad in his ascension to the heavens was first taken to Jerusalem.
+Why was this a one-stop flight?
 Why was it not direct?
 This is a very significant issue as it emphasizes the unity of all monotheistic religions and underscores the commitment of all religious communities to respect each other.
 There was no Muslim place of worship in Jerusalem at that time.
 There were symbols of Jewish and Christian faiths.
 There were Sabians also present.
 The presence of the Prophet in the holy lands establishes the principle of religious pluralism and unity of monotheistic faiths.
-Rather than engaging in conflicts these faiths should work hand in hand to ensure that people develop a better understanding of their relations with the divine.
+Rather than engaging in conflicts, these faiths should work hand in hand to ensure that people develop a better understanding of their relations with the divine.

 These were the essential messages that the month of Rajab highlights.
 Some of the recommended acts of worship include an emphasis on worship which are generally accepted to increase a person’s spirituality.
 For example: